Payments

 - Your platform provides a token reference — The

-paymentTokenfrom your existing payment processor - Gett securely retrieves the card data — Using pre-configured, encrypted channels to your processor
+paymentTokenfrom your existing payment solution - Gett securely retrieves the card data — Using pre-configured, encrypted channels to your payment solution

-- Gett re-tokenizes for the restaurant — The card is tokenized with the restaurant's payment processor
+- Gett re-tokenizes for the restaurant — The card is tokenized with the restaurant's payment solution

 - The restaurant charges using their token — Payment is processed through the restaurant's own infrastructure